grafana/agent/docs/sources/flow/when-to-use-flow/_index.md

 * `otelcol.connector.spanlogs` converts OTLP spans to OTLP logs.
 * `otelcol.connector.spanmetrics` converts OTLP spans to OTLP metrics.

-There are even Flow components which do not deal with telemetry.
+There are even Flow components that do not deal with telemetry.
 For example, `mimir.rules.kubernetes` can be used to configure a Mimir instance.

-The articles in this section describe in more detail how Flow compares to similar products:
+The following topics describe in more detail how Flow compares to similar products:

 {{< section >}}